ChristyGruen/World_Weather_Analysis/README.md

 #  <span style="color:tan"> **Module 6 API Challenge**  </span>
 ### Chris Gruenhagen 7Nov2022
-Homework Log
+**Homework Log**

 The WeatherPy and VacationPy homework is located in the "WeatherPy_VacationPy" directory in the python-api-challenge repository.
-The WeatherPy homework consists of a jupyter notebook "WeatherPy.ipynb" and output files located in the "output_data" directory.
-The VacationPy homework consists of a jupyter notebook "VacationPy.ipynb"
+The WeatherPy homework consists of a jupyter notebook "WeatherPy.ipynb" and output files located in the "output_data" directory (cities.csv file and scatterplot png files).
+The VacationPy homework consists of a jupyter notebook "VacationPy.ipynb" and output files located in the "output_data" directory (map png files).

-**Homework Summary**
+---

 ## Part 1: Weather Py
 ---